-From August 2021, the packaging for directly-wrapped rice balls incorporates biomaterials and is thinner, reducing the amount of petroleum-derived plastics by about 15% for each rice ball, a decrease of about 70 tons annually.
+From August 2021, the packaging film for rice balls pre-wrapped with dried laver was made thinner and incorporated biomaterials.
+This reduced the amount of petroleum-derived plastics by about 15% for each rice ball, a decrease of about 70 tons annually.

-A Switch to Pasta Containers with Renewable Resource-Derived Bio-PP \(\begin{array}{c}\epsilon & \text{The second of the properties of the propert
+A Switch to Pasta Containers with Renewable Resource-Derived Bio-PP 🎽

-In June 2021, some pasta product containers were switched to Bio-PP\1 containers, which are made from renewable organic resources such as plants.
-This effort marks the first time in Japan\2 to use Bio-PP film in a commercial product using a mass balance approach.\3 Furthermore, renewable raw materials such as waste materials and residues in the agricultural and food industries, as well as waste cooking oil, are used to secure traceability from raw materials to products.
+In June 2021, some pasta product containers were switched to Bio-PP^{1} containers, which are made from renewable organic resources such as plants.
+This effort marks the first time in Japan^{2} to use Bio-PP film in a commercial product using a mass balance approach.^{3}

+Furthermore, in addition to using renewable raw materials such as waste materials and residues in the agricultural and food industries, as well as waste cooking oil, we have obtained certification from an independent third-party organization for used to secure traceability from raw materials to products.

-- \1 A propylene material made from renewable organic resources such as plants. - \2 According to research by ITOCHU Corporation. - \3 In terms of the processes that take a product from raw material through to product and distribution, a method that mixes raw materials with a certain characteristic (e.g., biomass-derived raw materials) with raw materials without that characteristic (e.g., petroleum-derived raw materials) and assigns the characteristic to the product according to the amount of raw material that has that characteristic.
+1 A propylene material made from renewable organic resources such as plants.

+2 According to research by ITOCHU Corporation.

+3 In terms of the processes that take a product from raw material through to product and distribution, a method that mixes raw materials with a certain characteristic (e.g., biomass-derived raw materials) with raw materials without that characteristic (e.g., petroleum-derived raw materials) and assigns the characteristic to the product according to the amount of raw material that has that characteristic.

-Packaging Shape Change for Sandwiches 🞽
+Packaging Shape Change for Sandwiches 🎽

-Since April 2020, FamilyMart has been using sandwich packaging that is 12.5% thinner than conventional packaging; this thinner packaging combined with a smaller overall package size has reduced our use of petroleum-derived plastic for these products.
+Since April 2020, FamilyMart has been using sandwich packaging that is 12.5% thinner, and smaller in size, than conventional packaging; this has reduced our use of petroleum-derived plastic for these products.
 From April 2022, a design change to the package head from squared corners to a trapezoid shape will reduce the amount of petroleum-based plastic by an additional 12 tons per year.